FullBlackWolf/TOGGLE/_pages/about.md

 </div>
 <br>
 <div style="text-align: justify;">
 These documents were written by Junpeng Chen, who is the project leader.
 Junpeng Chen designed the machine learning component and the mathematics theory part.
-Junyao Jiang carried out the single-cell analysis.
+Kailin Yang and Junyao Jiang carried out the single-cell analysis.
 Kailin Yang, Haihui Wu, and Shanshan Wang conducted the animal experiments.
 You Li and TIanda Sun solved many key problems related to the project.
+Kailin Yang is the leader of animal experiments.
 </div>
 <br>
 <div style="text-align: justify;">